sanjsohal/modern-ticketing-system/DEPLOYMENT.md

 ## Setting Up Environment Variables in Vercel

-Vercel **does not** automatically use `.env.production` from your repository.
-You must configure environment variables in the Vercel dashboard.
+⚠️ **CRITICAL:** Vercel **does not** automatically use `.env.production` from your repository.

+If you have a `.env.production` file committed to your repository, Vercel will use those values instead of the ones configured in the dashboard.
+This is why `.env.production` must be:
+- Added to `.gitignore`
+- Removed from Git tracking
+- Never committed to your repository

+You must configure environment variables directly in the Vercel dashboard for them to be used in production.

 ### Step-by-Step Setup